TheNinth7/evcc-garmin/README.md

 **Key files:**

 - `tasks.json`: defines custom build tasks.
-  - Generate Source for Tiny Glance: see [further below for details](#generate-source-for-tiny-glance)
+  - evccg: Generate Source for Tiny Glance - see [further below for details](#generate-source-for-tiny-glance)
+  - evccg: Generate Icons for All Devices - see [further below for details](#generating-the-device-specific-png-files)
+  - evccg: Copy drawables.xml for All Devices - see [further below for details](#generating-the-device-specific-png-files)
+  - evccg: Generate Icons for epix2pro47mm - see [further below for details](#generating-the-device-specific-png-files)

 ## Folder `/docs`